-Government advice is that staff should wear a face covering when they are unable to maintain social distancing in passenger facing roles.
+Nottinghamshire County Council strongly recommends that all staff wear a face covering when driving or working as an escort on a vehicle.
 There will be exceptional circumstances when a staff member cannot wear a face covering, or when their task makes it sensible for them not to wear a face covering.
-Consider this as part of your risk assessment and provide a face covering for staff if required.